-If you are chosen as your school’s winner (or you do not attend an educational institution and are entering independently), your video entry will be submitted to the competition by completing the following:
+If you are successful in your internal school heat and chosen as your school’s winner (or you do not attend an educational institution and are entering independently), your video entry will be submitted to the competition by completing the following:

 - Upload the video of the presentation to YouTube.
 Guidance on uploading films is available here.
 The video must be UNLISTED (not public or private).